Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Discussion

 \subsection{Insights for Molecular Chemistry}

-\textbf{First Comprehensive Results} \,\, Pretrained molecular embedding models have recently attracted significant interest in chemistry, particularly for small molecules, as they are increasingly adopted for tasks such as drug design.
-Related work has applied pretrained embeddings in a kernel framework for proteins; however, these efforts were limited to kernel construction without further spectral analysis, such as ours.
+\textbf{First Comprehensive Results} \,\, Pretrained molecular embedding models have recently attracted significant interest in chemistry, particularly for small molecules, as they are increasingly adopted for supervised learning tasks.
+Related work has applied pretrained embeddings in a kernel framework for proteins \cite{GAUCHE:griffiths:2023,kermut:2024}.
+However, these efforts were limited to kernel construction without further spectral analysis, such as ours.
 In contrast, this work is the first to explore a kernel-based framework built upon pretrained molecular embedding models for chemistry while also analyzing their spectral characteristics. \paragraph{Transformer-based Representations} Previous work has mainly applied linear or MLP-based regression to transformer-derived molecular representations \cite{pretrainedmolecularembedding:2025}, motivated by the high dimensionality of embeddings, where kernel matrices often resemble their linearization—a weighted sum of the covariance matrix, identity, and a rank-one term \cite{el_Karoui2010spectrum}.
-In contrast, we show that kernel ridge regression with a Gaussian kernel outperforms the linear baseline, indicating that higher-order terms capture additional information beyond linear covariance.
-Notably, SELFIESTED with a Gaussian kernel achieved the best performance.
-This suggests an alternative way to evaluate SSL models—via spectral metrics derived from their kernel matrices—which we leave for future work.
-We also evaluated ChemBERTa but found consistently weaker performance than ECFP-based kernels.
-For instance, on QM9 with Gaussian/Laplacian kernels, $\textbf{R\textsuperscript{2}}$ scores were 0.201/0.193 for GAP, 0.102/0.094 for $U_0$, and 0.247/0.249 for $C_V$.
-Given its poor results, we omit ChemBERTa from Table~\ref{tab:kernel_metrics_with_avg_updated}.
+In contrast, we show that KRR with a Gaussian kernel outperforms the linear baseline on QM9 dataset, indicating that higher-order terms capture additional information beyond linear covariance.
+Notably, GROVER$_{\text{large}}$ with a Gaussian kernel achieves the best performance on the Gap property, whereas SELFIESTED performs best on the other properties.
+This suggests an alternative way to evaluate SSL models—via spectral metrics derived from their kernel matrices—which we leave for future work. \paragraph{MoleculeNet Benchmarks} In their benchmark \cite{moleculenet:2018}, KRR with ECFP4 and a Gaussian kernel achieved an RMSE of $\sim$0.9.
+Using a broader set of representations and kernels (Table~\ref{tab:molenet_kernel_metrics_mae}), we find that GROVER$_{\text{large}}$ with a Gaussian kernel achieves the best performance on Lipophilicity, while SELFIESTED combined with a Gaussian or Laplacian kernel performs best on FreeSolv and ESOL, respectively.
+Among fingerprint-based kernels, ECFP4 with the Tanimoto kernel consistently yields the strongest performance across all three datasets.
+Overall, several of our kernel-based models outperform the MoleculeNet KRR baseline and remain competitive with their neural models, with results reported in terms of RMSE (GCNN\cite{moleculenet:2018}: 0.67$\pm$0.04; LSTM-attention: 0.60$\pm$0.04).